Sophie, Duchess of Edinburgh: Charity work and patronage

-In February 2021, as grand president of St John Ambulance, the Countess started working as a care volunteer at an NHS vaccination centre.
-In May 2021, Sophie become royal patron of Wellbeing of Women, a charity focused on all areas of women's reproductive health across a woman's life course, from menstrual health to menopause.
+In February 2021, as grand president of St John Ambulance, Sophie started working as a care volunteer at an NHS vaccination centre.
+In May 2021, she become royal patron of Wellbeing of Women, a charity focused on all areas of women's reproductive health across a woman's life course, from menstrual health to menopause.
 A patron of this charity, she later discussed her own struggles with menopause and how it affected her memory.
 In July 2021, Princess Alexandra handed over the patronage of The Guide Dogs for the Blind Association to Sophie.
 In December 2022, Sophie was honoured at the Georgetown Institute for Women, Peace and Security, where she received the Hillary Rodham Clinton Award for her work concerning sexual violence in war zones.

-In February 2025, she became patron of the Mothers' Union, following in the footsteps of Queen Victoria, Queen Elizabeth The Queen Mother, and Queen Elizabeth II.
+Sophie made a surprise appearance on CBeebies Bedtime Stories in October 2024, reading Specs for Rex by Yasmeen Ismail to mark World Sight Day.
+In February 2025, she became patron of the Mothers' Union, following in the footsteps of Queen Victoria, Queen Elizabeth the Queen Mother, and Queen Elizabeth II.
+In 2026, she designed the "Plants with Purpose Garden" alongside garden designer Alan Williams for the Royal Windsor Flower Show to highlight the importance of healthy soil, food production, and environmental responsibility.
+The plants and flowers were eventually donated for planting to two primary schools as part of the Royal Windsor Rose and Horticultural Society's "The Nature Studies" programme.
+In the same year, she appeared in the BBC Radio drama The Archers, playing herself, to raise the profile of her charity Linking Environment and Farming (LEAF).
+In August 2026, it was announced that Sophie would become patron of Visualise Scotland, a charity supporting adults with visual impairment and complex disabilities in Edinburgh and the Lothians.